deanagan/the_pledge_bank/README.md

 For help getting started with Flutter development, view the [online documentation](https://docs.flutter.dev/), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+## Project Prerequisites
+1. Install Android Studio (developing for Android)
+2. Download a virtual device
+3.

+## Project Creations Steps and Notes
+1. To create the project, `flutter create the_pledge_bank`.
+Note the underscores.
+I realised hyphens aren't allowed in package names
+2. To run simply `flutter run`